Bernard Schwartz House: Exterior

 The exterior is made of red brick and tidewater cypress, interspersed with large glass windows.
 The house's red brick came from the city of Streator, Illinois.
-Perforated decorative boards are used throughout the house.
+Perforated decorative boards are used throughout.
 Wright designed the cutouts in the boards, which created a similar decorative effect to the art glass used in some of Wright's other buildings.
 Wright's apprentice Edgar Tafel described the walls as "skimpy" and measuring 3 in thick, and he added studwork to the curtain wall to insulate the building.
-The house's windows kept cold air out during the winter, and they were opened during the summer to let in air.
+The windows kept cold air out during the winter, and they were opened during the summer to let in air.
 There are also clerestories, overhanging flat roofs, and terraces cantilevered off the facade.
 The flat roofs were originally made of coal tar and pea gravel; they were later resurfaced in rubber, then replaced in the 2000s with asphalt-and-gravel roofs.
 Like other Usonian houses, the building has no attic or basement.

 Main house

 On the first story of the house's southwestern elevation are six rectangular windows and a perforated board; the main entrance is placed behind this board.
-Instead of a garage, the house includes a carport, covered by a cantilevered canopy extending above the first story.
+Instead of a garage, there is a carport, covered by a cantilevered canopy extending above the first story.
 The front door is hidden behind a wall.
 Above the first floor, the center of the southwestern elevation's second floor has three French doors. hidden behind a railing with wooden boards and battens.
 There is a plate glass window to the left of the French doors, in addition to a brick wall, door, narrow window, and perforated board to the right.
 A one-story-high wall, made of boards and battens, extends off both ends of the facade's southwestern elevation.
-In front of the house is a 5.5 ft board-and-batten privacy wall with a walkway behind it.
+In front of the residence is a 5.5 ft board-and-batten privacy wall with a walkway behind it.

 A one-story utility room—which has a board-and-batten facade and a perforated board—protrudes from the southeastern elevation.
 Behind the utility room, the first story of the house's southeastern elevation has a door and several small windows.
 The second story has a single, narrow window.
 East of the utility room is the dining room, which is one story high and has a flat roof.
 On the dining room's southeastern elevation, there are a perforated board, five rectangular windows, and a full-height casement window.

 The northeastern elevation of the main house is divided into two sections by the northeast wing.
 On the first floor, there are a perforated board and a door near the house's eastern corner, adjoining the dining room.
-Near the house's northern corner, the northeastern elevation has a plate glass window and a door on the first floor.
+Near the northern corner, the northeastern elevation has a plate glass window and a door on the first floor.
 Above is a cantilevered balcony, accessed by a door with windows on either side.
 The northwestern elevation of the main house is composed almost entirely of boards and battens, aside from a set of small windows.